 Conventional mattresses are referred to as “100 lbs. of toxic chemicals” and that’s a great way to describe them.
 From petroleum-based polyurethane foam to dangerous adhesives and flame retardants, the conventional mattress industry creates a pretty toxic product.
 But the main reason to purchase a certified organic mattress is to protect your family from dangerous chemicals like the ones below:

-- Formaldehyde–this chemical is found in fabrics, adhesives, and foams.
+- Formaldehyde–These chemical emissions are found in fabrics, adhesives, and foams.
 It off-gasses from the adhesives used and the petroleum-based polyurethane foam.
 Formaldehyde is a carcinogen.

 - Flame Retardants–these chemicals off-gas for years after the mattress is sold and are harsh endocrine disruptors and possible carcinogens.